Logo of NetBeans

 • How much does NetBeans cost?

-NetBeans is an open-source IDE, meaning it's free to use.
-There are no pricing tiers or paid add-ons for this product.
-This makes NetBeans a cost-effective choice for individual developers and businesses.
+NetBeans is an open-source IDE, which means it is free to download and use.
+There are no pricing plans or paid add-ons to consider.

 • Is NetBeans customer service good?